ITV News: Election coverage

 The then Prime Minister Theresa May called a snap general election for Thursday 8 June 2017.
 ITV News once again had Tom Bradby at the helm from 9:55 pm on ITV, using the same set design from the 2015 general election.
 He was joined by Professors Jane Green and Colin Rallings, along with Robert Peston and Nina Hossain.
 Bradby was joined through the night by former chancellor George Osborne and former shadow chancellor Ed Balls.
 Coverage handed over to Good Morning Britain with Piers Morgan and Susanna Reid from 6:00 am, with the ITV News coverage resuming at 9:25 am, and airing through the rest of the day on ITV with Julie Etchingham anchoring the coverage through Friday.

 The 2019 general election happened on Thursday 12 December 2019.
 ITV News once again had Tom Bradby as the main anchor in the studio, using once again a similar set design used in 2015 and 2017, however some updates to the background were made.
 ITV News also used the large space of the atrium at ITN headquarters in London, using it as the election results headquarters, with Robert Peston-based there.
 Coverage started at 9:55 pm and aired through the night, handing over once again to Good Morning Britain at 6am, and resuming coverage from 9:25am with Julie Etchingham anchoring the coverage through Friday.
+The ITV schedule had the overnight coverage listed as two shows.
+21:55 to 02:00 and 02:00 to 06:00.